openapx/r-service-txflow/README.md

   httr2::resp_body_json()
 ```

-The returned object is a list of repositories.
+The returned object from the above example is a list of repositories.

 We can just as easily get a list of snapshots within a repository.
 Note we are
-using the repository created at the beginning of our examples.
+using the repository created at the beginning for our examples.

 ```
 # -- Get a list of snapshots for a repository